annamitchell23/lse-2023-me204/README.md

 # lse-2023-me204

-My code for the LSE ME204 course’
+My code for the LSE ME204 course, where we use R to do data analysis through a social lense.